 NASA – NASA has made entire collection of images, sounds and videos available online

 Ruth Miskin Phonics – Links to the Read Write Inc daily phonics lessons, YouTube channel.
 This is the phonics scheme we use in school.

 Michael Rosen - Free stories, poems, songs, and jokes on Michael Rosen's YouTube Channel.

 Reading Books Aloud - Children can listen to stories being read aloud by different authors on YouTube.

-Gareth Metcalfe Maths – daily YouTube lessons for primary children that are still available until the end of the Autumn term.
+Gareth Metcalfe Maths – YouTube lessons and activity sheets for primary children that are still available even though dated 2020.

 Corbett Maths – videos, worksheets, quizzes and more.